Preserving Oral History — A Modern Family Guide

 - Respectful privacyNo ads, no data sales.

-Summaries, transcripts, and gentle reminders
+Summaries, writing help, and gentle reminders

-Let Guru (AI) help with light editing and accessibility — without training public models on your data.
+Let Guru (AI) help with light editing and planning support — without training public models on your data.

 - Fast recapsTurn long posts into short highlights.